Research: climate variability, past, present, and future.

 41598_2017_1919_Fig4_HTML.jpg

-Coupling paleoclimate data from the Last Millennium with GCM simulations yields enhanced estimates of The El Nino-Southern Oscillation's rainfall impacts in the United States.
+Coupling paleoclimate data from the Last Millennium with GCM simulations yields enhanced estimates of The El Nino-Southern Oscillation's rainfall impacts in the United States and the Asian Summer Monsoon region.